petersulyok/smfc/TESTING.md

   Each subclass test then asserts only its device-specific surface (`exec_smartctl`, `exec_smi`, standby handling), with `build_*` / `make_bare_*` helpers from `test_fc_helpers.py` absorbing the discovery-mock boilerplate.
-- **Platforms share a matrix.** All four platforms (`Generic`, `GenericX9`, `GenericX14`, `X10QBi`) implement the same 8-method `Platform` interface but with very different raw IPMI byte sequences and level encodings.
+- **Platforms share a matrix.** All five platforms (`GenericPlatform`, `GenericX9Platform`, `X14OpenBmcPlatform`, `X14AtenPlatform`, `X10QBi`)
+  implement the same 8-method `Platform` interface but with very different raw IPMI byte sequences and level encodings.
 A single `test_platforms.py` module drives every platform through every method via a `PlatformSpec` per platform.
   Adding a new Supermicro platform is one `PLATFORMS` entry; the test count grows automatically.
+- **The matrix is not the only gate for X14 OpenBMC.** It asserts which commands the platform sends, and it builds the expected argv the same way the implementation builds it — so it pins the wire format but cannot catch a command the board accepts and ignores. `FakeOpenBmc` in `test_fixtures.py` is an `exec_ipmitool` callback holding the state a real board holds (a per-zone manual mode flag, a per-zone failsafe flag and a per-zone duty register), so `TestX14OpenBmcBehaviour` can assert what the *fans* end up doing: which zones `start()` latches, that a duty reaches a latched zone and does not hold without one, that `end()` releases on every exit path with the exit level in force at that moment.
+Three rules make it a model rather than a command echo — a duty only holds while its zone is latched, a failsafe zone discards duty writes, and a written percentage is stored as 8-bit PWM and converted back on read.
+  `TestX14OpenBmcCmd` covers the third layer: it writes the expected byte sequences out in full rather than composing them from the command table's own constants, so it is a diff against `doc/X14H14_MANUAL_FANCONTROL.md` Part 3 rather than a restatement of the code.

+  When a command changes, the check that matters is a revert test: undo the fix on its own and confirm `TestX14OpenBmcBehaviour` goes red.
+If it stays green the model is not faithful enough yet.
+Clear `__pycache__` between runs — several of these mutations are the same length as the original, so a mutate-and-restore inside one second can leave stale bytecode in place.

 ### Where to add new unit tests